kf6ufo/kf6ufo-wx-helios/README.md

 ./run_rigctld.sh
 ```

-If the `wx-helios-hamlib` submodule has been built, the script will use the
-local `rigctld` binary automatically.
+The script uses the system `rigctld` binary by default.

 For example, to start model `503` on `/dev/ttyUSB0`: